taejunoh/twitter-nlp-machinelearning/README.md

 **This project is in process**

-NLP
-Sentiment Analysis
-LDA
+NLP, Sentiment Analysis, LDA

-Python
-Twitter API
-Scikit-Learn
+Python, Twitter API, Scikit-Learn